-Parents with young kids know how quickly they outgrow everything — from shoes to toys and movies.
-But before stuffing that stuff in the garbage, know that some of those toys can be sold — including board games, toys, dolls, and action figures — especially if they are still in their original packaging.
-Consider posting them for sale on Ebay, Amazon or Swap.
+Parents with young kids know how quickly they outgrow everything — from shoes to toys.
+But before stuffing that stuff in the garbage, know that some of it, especially toys, can be sold — including board games, toys, dolls and action figures — especially if they’re still in original packaging.
+Consider posting them for sale on eBay, Amazon or Swap.
 Or try selling them directly and locally on Craigslist.

 Luxury handbags and clothes

 Creative Lab / Shutterstock.com